 The doctoral program admits qualified applicants who wish to continue beyond the master's level in one or more areas of current faculty strengths.
 Students coming to Binghamton's doctoral program from other university degree programs must have either a master's degree in the history of art, architecture or visual culture or a degree in a cognate discipline with training that links effectively with one of the department's areas of specialization.
 Students coming from other fields may have to supplement the minimum course requirements with additional art history courses to carry out their programs of study.
 The program's rigorous interdisciplinary nature also requires that students remain in residence in the area until they have finished their coursework.

-A minimum of eight graduate-level courses (32 credit hours) must be completed with regular letter grades and a grade average of B or better, in addition to required registration for dissertation research and preparation.
-The Art History Graduate Committee may require additional course work as a condition for admission.
-Students who have not taken the required graduate-level seminar in Theory and Methods as part of their Master's degree must also include this in their doctoral program; others may be required to do so by the Graduate Committee.
-Students must petition the Graduate Committee, through the DGS, for a waiver for this course.
+A minimum of eight graded graduate-level courses (32 credits) must be completed with regular letter grades and a grade point average of B or better, in addition to required registration for dissertation research and preparation.
+The Art History Graduate Committee may require additional coursework as a condition for admission.
+Students who have not taken the required graduate-level seminar ARTH 500: Theory and Methods as part of their master's degree must also include this in their doctoral program; others may be required to do so by the graduate committee, through the director of graduate studies.
+Students must petition the graduate committee for a waiver for this course.